-Section 3 of this act authorizes the use of unsworn declarations made within the boundaries of the United States as defined in Section 2(1).
-The form in this section requires a declaration of the declarant's location at the time of making the declaration.
+Section 3 of this act authorizes the use of unsworn declarations regardless of where the declaration was made.
+The form seeks the location of the declarant at the time of making the declaration which may be helpful for authentication purposes even though location does not affect admissibility.